C-Loftus/talon-ai-tools/readme.md

 # Talon-GPT

 Use LLM tools alongside Talon.
-Helpful to automatically generate text or fix errors in dictation.
+Helpful to automatically generate text, or fix errors in dictation.

 ## Setup